Office for the Protection of Research Subjects (OPRS)

 Attestation, Approval Letter, and Information Sheet

 See Tables 1 and 2 to determine whether you are required to submit in iStar 1) an attestation signed by the PI and members of the study team and 2) your PI- or Study-level plan approval notice (e.g., email or letter) to the IRB.
-In addition, you will be expected to distribute a COVID-19 information sheet specifically focusing on the risks of participating in-person research activities to participants before interacting with them in person.
+In addition, you will be expected to distribute a COVID-19 information sheet (English/Spanish) specifically focusing on the risks of participating in-person research activities to participants before interacting with them in person.

 Table 1.
 Requirements for all previously approved studies, based on level of review (exempt, expedited, full board)